-We will keep a single central record of pre-employment checks, referred to in the Keeping Children Safe in Education Regulations as "the register".
+We will keep a single central record of pre-employment checks, which includes the statutory requirement to see the original DBS certificate and record the date seen.
+In the Keeping Children Safe in Education Regulations, this is referred to as "the register".
 The single central record will cover the following people: